csstools/postcss-plugins/plugins/css-has-pseudo/README.md

 ## ⚠️ Known shortcomings

+### Performance

+Determining which elements match a `:has` selector is relatively slow through a polyfill compared to the native feature.

+A very large DOM or many and complex `:has` selectors can cause performance issues.
+JavaScript frameworks that rewrite the DOM will be particularly affected by this.

+_Any contributions to speedup matching are welcome.
+Please open an issue to discuss proposed changes if you are interested in contributing._

 ### Specificity

 `:has` transforms will result in at least one attribute selector with specificity `0, 1, 0`.<br>